degreepath/catalog-differ/over-time-md/education.req.md

 ###  Overall Requirements for a Teaching License and Admission Criteria

-At St. Olaf, courses and field experiences have been aligned to meet all of the Minnesota BOT standards for licensure.
+Education courses and field experiences have been aligned to meet all of the Minnesota BOT standards for licensure.
 In order to be recommended for licensure by St. Olaf College, students must meet all of the requirements and make regular progress through transition points in the program.
 Transitions require approval by the Education Department faculty.